chijindujulian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext - Display lines containing the pattern and 3 lines after them 17-hidethisword - Display words not matched 18-letteronly - Display lines starting with letters
+16-whatsnext - Display lines containing the pattern and 3 lines after them 17-hidethisword - Display words not matched 18-letteronly - Display lines starting with letters 19-AZ - Translate lowercase to uppercase and vice-versa